 Remember the rain that welcomed us on Day 1?
 Well, the tap was still on at 5am and it was a heavy downpour.
 Guess we had no choice but to delay our journey to Taroko Gorge.
 Hopefully, the rain would stop in time for our hike at Zhuilu Old Trail, which only opened to hikers till 10am.

 We enjoyed our simple Taiwanese breakfast at Shandong DJDW (山東豆漿大王).
-Food we ordered included fried eggs, chives dumplings, hot biscuit with squid filling and meat biscuit.
+The food we ordered included fried eggs, chives dumplings, hot biscuit with squid filling and meat biscuit.
 Of course, you have to order soya milk here because the name of this shop is loosely translated as “Shandong Soy Milk King”.

 We also pack yam biscuit for takeaway in case we couldn’t find decent food in Taroko Gorge.
 The price came up to just NT169 for all that we’d ordered.